Cylinders (iron, steel, Nikasil, Galnikal).

 While a coating can be applied to iron or steel sleeves that are pressed or cast into cylinders ...& I list companies reclaiming old iron cylinders in my references article http://bmwmotorcycletech.info/references.htm, generally speaking, when someone says "Nikasil Cylinders", that means that instead of an iron sleeve, cast or pressed into the cylinder barrel (early barrels may be cast iron), the Nikasil/Galnikal cylinder and barrel is cast as one piece aluminum alloy, precisely manufactured as to roundness, taper, etc. A very uniform & very hard coating of, typically, nickel & silicon carbide, is put on the inside surface, by means of an electro-deposited coating.
 That 'plating' is not very thick, about 0.003", & the silicon carbide particles themselves are about 4 microns in size.
 The result is a light-weight cylinder with an extremely long wearing surface, that the piston & rings work against.
 Because of the various characteristics, the cylinder (very precisely finished to begin with) will strongly tend to not change its shape, that is, the inside bore does not tend to get oval or get other irregularities.
 Baring a mechanical problem that injures the thin coating, the cylinders will last nearly forever, & only rings, which wear far faster than the cylinder coating, & sometimes pistons, are usually replaced.
 The Nikasil process was originally developed for race cars, & now is quite standard on many cars & bikes.
 The process is not just plating, but includes the very precise machining necessary for the over-all result to be nearly perfectly rounded and with no taper, ....all to a very high degree.
 It is this type of cylinder manufacturing that has led to vastly improved mileage before necessary overhaul, in modern cars and motorcycles.

-The cross-hatch pattern of these cylinders is very precisely controlled, & may well look almost new after many tens of thousands of miles.
+The cross-hatch pattern of these cylinders is very precisely controlled, & may well look polished and almost new after many tens of thousands of miles.
 A precisely done cross-hatch is a key to good ring break-in (controls ring rotation too, where required), and, especially important, good oil control.
 The coating is what is called oleophilic.
 Nikasil cylinder bores are very dimensionally stable & have very low distortion.
 The microscopic pores retain the oil in the crosshatch valleys, and the bores are finished to quite close tolerances.
 Nickel silicone carbide coatings are very hard, very wear resistant, and result in low friction from the rings and piston.
 The surface hardness is about 90 HRc.

 Nikasil is not the only type of coating used for cylinders.
 Many other types of extremely hard coatings are used, usually carbides of some sort.
 Rings must be of appropriate types to match the type of coating.
 In many if not most instances the pistons are identical with ones used in other types of cylinders, including the non-plated types.